Longdungvu/CheckManga/README.md

 CheckManga
 ==========

-A simple web scraper script that checks manga fox to see if any of the manga I've been reading has been updated.
-Also generates a database of the manga I'm reading and updates itself whenever the web scraper finds a new chapter has been released.
+A simple web scraper that can scrape manga hosting websites to see if any of the manga I've been reading has been updated.
+Stores data on each title, manga hosting website, and how to scrape each site in a database.
+Database updates itself whenever the web scraper finds a new chapter has been released.
+Working on implementing a new "bookmarking" feature that will let me keep track of new manga I start reading where I am not yet caught up to the most recent chapter or where the series has been completed.

-Notes for improvement:
--Interactions with the database are the slowest part.
-Currently, retrieving a title from the db, checking for updates, and then commiting changes back to the db.
-Simply loading the entire DB first, making necessary updates, and then writing it all back at the same time would likely be much faster.

--Some redundant or non-helpful functionality still in there.

--Web scraping and db-functionalities need to be separated a bit more.